autokitteh/kittehub/webhook_to_jira/README.md

 > ```

-5. Initialize this project's Atlassian Jira connection, with an OAuth 2.0 (3LO) app (based on step 3), or with user impersonation using an API token or a Personal Access Token (PAT)
+5. Initialize this project's Atlassian Jira connection, with an OAuth 2.0 (3LO) app (based on step 3), or with user impersonation using a token

 > [!TIP]
 > The exact CLI command to do so (`ak connection init ...`) will appear in the